 Otherwise, Fora Financial doesn’t provide a whole lot of solid information.
 You won’t find any information regarding fees or collateral or any way at all to compare Fora Financial to other financing services.

 Many customers cite the company’s customer service as a high point of working with Fora Financial.
 Reviewers claim that the company is honest, transparent, easy to get a hold of, and not overbearing or trying too hard to make a sale.

 Negative Reviews & Complaints

-Fora Financial has a presence on the Better Business Bureau website, where the company has an A+ rating and nine complaints over the past three years.
+Fora Financial has a presence on the Better Business Bureau website, where the company holds an A+ rating and six complaints closed over the past three years.
 Additionally, there are a few reviews on Yelp and Google.
-Here’s what people don’t like about their service:
+Here’s what people don’t like about the service:

 - Expensive Capital: Financing from Fora Financial is not cheap.

-- Potentially High Origination Fee: Fora Financial charges between a 1% and 4% origination fee (before they wire your capital along to you, they’ll take a percentage cut of it).
+- Potentially High Origination Fee: Fora Financial charges between a 1% and 4% origination fee (before wiring your capital along to you, the company will take a percentage cut of it).
 At the high end, this fee can be pretty punishing.

 - Sales Pressure: A few customers complained that they felt railroaded into completing an application after contact with Fora Financial.

 As you might expect, Fora Financial has numerous testimonials on its website.
 You can also find customer reviews on Yelp, Google, and Trustpilot.
 Customers are happiest with:

 - Customer Service: Most customers posting positive reviews found Fora Financial’s customer service helpful and responsive.